-The lottery is conducted by a non-interested member of the staff who draws the pupil names and verifies lottery procedures are fairly executed.
-The lottery will be held at the Charter School site and is held at 5:00PM to ensure parent and interested parties are able to attend.
+The lottery is conducted by a non-interested member of the staff who that draws the pupil names and verifies lottery procedures are fairly executed.
+The lottery will be held at the location of the Charter School site and is held at 5:00PM to ensure parent and interested parties are able to attend.
 The lottery is open to the public.
 Application Forms, the manual record of all lottery participants and their assigned lottery numbers, and other lottery-related documents will be physically filed on campus, and lottery results and waiting lists (determined in the order names are drawn in the lottery) are readily available in the school's main office for inspection upon request.
-Each applicant's admissions application is kept on file for the academic year with his or her assigned lottery number in the
+Each applicant's admissions application is kept on file for the academic year with his or her assigned lottery number in the school database and on his or her lottery application.